 BUSINESS+IMPACT SUMMER FUND PROGRAM

-Each summer, Business+Impact awards competitive grants for summer internships to MBAs and BBA juniors in the Ross School of Business as well as MPP students in the Ford School of Public Policy.
+Each summer, Business+Impact awards competitive grants for summer internships to MBAs and BBAs in the Ross School of Business as well as MPP students in the Ford School of Public Policy.
+Additionally, the newly established Gordon Impact Entrepreneurship Fund provides support for BBA or MBA student internships with ventures or funders seeking to create societal impact.

-- The application for summer internship support will go live in early January.
+- The application for summer internship support for 2022 is now live.
 Students will need to complete the application and attach their resume and offer letter.

-- There are two deadlines; funds will be available for each round, but students are encouraged to apply early!
+- There are two deadlines (March 1 and April 15); funds will be available for each round, but students are encouraged to apply early!

 - Only internships served prior to graduation from U-M are eligible.
 (You must graduate no earlier than the December following your summer internship.)